If you’re wondering “why are mushrooms growing in my yard”, you’ve come to the right place.

 - Plants grow faster during every stage of development.

 Mushrooms and the fungal network living below the soil aren’t just beneficial for your plants.
-They are also good for your soil.
-Not only do they help improve the structure of your soil, but they also increase its drainage and help prevent some types of diseases transmitted through soil.
+They are also great for your soil.
+They not only help improve the structure of your soil.
+They also increase its drainage and help prevent some types of diseases spread through soil.

 Spotting mushrooms in your garden is a good sign.
 Not only do they show your soil is healthy, but their existence can also help your plants thrive.